Welcome to Passages Midwifery in South Edmonton!

 I hope to someday provide midwifery services to marginalized populations of women in underprivileged communities across the globe.
 I love to travel and have had Midwifery placements in Calgary, Saskatoon, Fort Qu’Appelle, Medicine Hat, and Edmonton.

-I look forward to working with you through this time of transition and new beginnings!
+At Passages, I am on a team with Samantha Smith-Bird.
+We look forward to working with you through this time of transition and new beginnings!

 pronouns: she/ her